vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 ## iframe support

 UI Plugins can contain iframes.
-Please, note that the Cloud Director UI is based on Angular.
+Please, note that the VMware Cloud Director UI is based on Angular.
 In case you would like to use another UI framework, you may try utilizing iframes.

 For iframe usage, typically your approach would be: